GroupEat/groupeat-hybrid-mobile/README.md

 ## Before Making a Commit

-Always run the following command before commiting, to make sure the code does not include parse errors or warnings, as well as to be sure unit tests pass.
+Always run the following commands before commiting :

     grunt

+ To make sure the code does not include parse errors or warnings, as well as to be sure unit tests pass.

+    ionic build android (ios) ; ionic emulate android (ios)

+ To see what really happens on a real emulator.